EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect1
 ```

-The output shows that running the Effect worked after two retries.
+From the output you can see that running the Effect works after the initial attempt plus two retries.

 ### What If It Never Succeeds?

-In the `neverWorks` scenario, the Effect fails its initial attempt and subsequent retries:
+In the `neverWorks` scenario, the Effect fails its initial attempt and all subsequent retries:

 ```scala 3 mdoc:runzio
 override val bootstrap =